JonasGrabbe/JonasGrabbe/README.md

  I'm a passionate AI Researcher, Mathematician and Data Scientist.
 I love to learn and contribute in any and every possible way.

 - 🔭 I’m currently working on ...
 DNA diffusion, Gene expression and Geometric DL.
 - 🌱 I’m currently learning ...
-MOJO🔥, LangChain and primitive colaborative AGI's agents (#learntomine).
+MOJO🔥, LangChain and primitive colaborative AGI's agents (#LearnToMine).
 - 👯 I’m looking to collaborate on ...
 Anything where AI and Biology (Aging, DD...), Climat Change and Farming intercepts.
 - 🤔 I’m looking for help with ...
 LINUX and VIM
 - 💬 Ask me about ... anything and everythink, happy to have a chat.